 Red Wine Pappardelle

-Andrew Michael Italian Kitchen and Hog & Hominy, Memphis
+Andrew Michael Italian Kitchen, Hog & Hominy, and Porcellino's Craft Butcher, Memphis

 Inspired by a childhood pot roast, this pappardelle is enriched with red wine.

 - 8 cups 00 flour